shanekeenan/fundamentals_of_data_analysis/README.md

 # fundamentals_of_data_analysis

-code for fundamentals of data analysis module of HDip in Data Analytics at ATU
+Code for fundamentals of data analysis module of HDip in Data Analytics at ATU

-author: Shane Keenan
+Author: Shane Keenan

 ***
+'''bash

+import numpy as np
+'''

 ***